Abermain, New South Wales

 Abermain is a town 8 km ENE of Cessnock and 3 km west of Weston, in New South Wales, Australia.
 Abermain is adjacent to Werakata National Park.

 Abermain Post Office opened on 1 June 1904.
 In 1882 Professor Sir Tannatt William Edgeworth David was appointed by NSW Department of Mines to undertake a survey to discover the possibility of coal.
-Australian's second Mine Rescue Station was constructed in 1926 and at cost of £20,000.
+Australia's second Mine Rescue Station was constructed in 1926 and at cost of £20,000.

 Schools and education

 Abermain is home to Holy Spirit Infants School and Aspect Hunter School, both non-government schools, and Abermain Public School, founded in 1909.